 2. UC graduates are global citizens - adopt an informed and balanced approach across professional and international boundaries

-This unit is intended to integrate theory and practice through virtual workshop participation and pre-recorded sessions.
-There will also be an interview with a local Entrepreneur and a practical micro-finance challenge in the students' local community to thought provoke graduates to further develop their practical knowledge, skills and attitudes required for our global post-Covid entrepreneurial environment.
-Due to the current Coronavirus pandemic the unit with be presented online by the Unit Convenor (Dr Stephen Sim).
-Further details will be put up on the CANVAS website for this unit so it is important for students to constantly check the Announcements section on the dedicated CANVAS website.
+This unit is intended to integrate theory and practice through an interview with a local Entrepreneur; a practical micro-finance challenge, and; developing a business plan.
+Students will develop practical knowledge, skills and attitudes required for our global post-Covid entrepreneurial environment.
+The Canvas site for this unit will be updated regularly and so it is important for students to constantly check the all sections on the site

 Incompatible units6235 Entrepreneurship G